Virtual keyboard: Types

-On the Internet, various JavaScript virtual keyboards have been created, allowing users to type their own languages on foreign keyboards, particularly in Internet cafes.
-Multitouch screens allow the possibility to create virtual chorded keyboards for tablet computers, touchscreens, touchpads and wired gloves.
+Various JavaScript virtual keyboards have been created on web browsers, allowing users to type their own languages on foreign keyboards.
+Multitouch screens allow the creation of virtual chorded keyboards for tablet computers, touchscreens, touchpads, and wired gloves.

 Mobile devices

-Virtual keyboards are commonly used as an on-screen input method in devices with no physical keyboard, where there is no room for one, such as a pocket computer, personal digital assistant (PDA), tablet computer or touchscreen-equipped mobile phone.
+Virtual keyboards are commonly used as an on-screen input method in devices with no physical keyboard where there is no room for one, such as a pocket computer, personal digital assistant (PDA), tablet computer, or touchscreen-equipped mobile phone.
 Text is commonly inputted either by tapping a virtual keyboard or finger-tracing.
-Virtual keyboards are also used as features of emulation software for systems that have fewer buttons than a computer keyboard would have.
+Virtual keyboards are also featured in emulation software for systems that have fewer buttons than a computer keyboard would have.

 Historical development

 PDA

 The four main approaches to enter text into a PDA were: virtual keyboards operated by a stylus, external USB keyboards, handwritten keyboards, and stroke recognition.
-Many early PDAs were not primarily focused on virtual keyboards.
-Microsoft's mobile operating system approach was to simulate a complete functional keyboard, which resulted in a slightly overloaded keyboard layout.
-The main problem that early PDAs faced was support for multi-touch technology, and as a result, usability problems for the user.
+Microsoft's mobile operating system approach was to simulate a completely functional keyboard, resulting in an overloaded layout.
+Without support for multi-touch technology, PDA vitural keyboards had usability constraints.